darkoperator/Posh-SecMod/README.md

 ## Licensing
 The functions I have written are BSD 3-Clause Licensed.
 The other files I used for the project are licensed as follows:

-- NessusSharp library from Brandon Perry from: https://github.com/brandonprry/nessus-sharp thos is BSD 3-Clause Licensed.
+- NessusSharp and Metasploit-Sharp libraries from Brandon Perry from: https://github.com/brandonprry are BSD 3-Clause Licensed.

 - SQlite Libraries provided by the SQLite Projects these libraries are GPL2 licensed libraries.